coffee2code/one-click-close-comments/README.md

 # One Click Close Comments

-A plugin for WordPress that makes it easy to close or open comments for a post or page with one click.
+A plugin for WordPress that makes it easy to close or open comments for a post or page with one click from the admin listing of posts.

 This plugin is available in the WordPress Plugin Directory: https://wordpress.org/plugins/one-click-close-comments/